-Heat Stroke And Young Athletes causes a parent to worry about your young athlete trying to get in shape for the competition of organized sports.
+Heat Stroke And Young Athletes can cause a parent to worry about their young athletes trying to get in shape for the competition of organized sports.
 Hearing about the death of a former team member for the Dallas Cowboys on Monday is a bit alarming.

-Marion Barber with the Dallas Cowboys was found dead in his apartment Monday, July 10, 2022 According to the article this athlete liked practicing in sauna-like conditions.
-His death was called heat-stroke by the paper headlines.
+Marion Barber with the Dallas Cowboys was found dead in his apartment Monday, July 10, 2022 According to the Washington Post this athlete liked practicing in sauna-like conditions.
+His death was called heat stroke by the paper headlines.

 Did this athlete die because of football injuries or was it from the heat of his apartment and its 90* set thermostat?
 Heat can be deadly, and we should have a plan for hot days for our families to keep them safe.